 Post Procedure Dental Care for Kids

 Proper post-procedure dental care can ensure that your child has a smooth, painless, and uncomplicated recovery after a visit to the dentist.
-Today, we will be looking at post-operative care for a few of the most popular pediatric dental procedures.
+Today, our Torrance pediatric dentistry will be highlighting the importance of post-operative care for a few of the most popular pediatric dental procedures.

 Tenderness experienced after cleaning can easily be alleviated using warm salt water rinses.
 Fluoride treatments use acidulated fluoride that can be irritating to the stomach if swallowed.
 Since fluoride is applied topically, for maximum benefit, no eating or drinking is advised for at least half an hour.